ADHD and Mondays: Why You’re Not Lazy — Just Exhausted

 You wonder, “Why can’t I just get it together?”

 If you’re living with ADHD, this isn’t laziness — and it’s not a character flaw.
-It’s executive dysfunction.
-It’s emotional exhaustion.
-It’s Monday.

 It’s Not Laziness – It’s Executive Dysfunction